Type U 3 submarine

-Type U 3 was a class of U-boats built during World War I by the Kaiserliche Marine.
-The two Type U 3 boats were ordered on 13 August 1907 from the Kaiserliche Werft Danzig.
-They had more powerfull engines than the previous U 2 and were far more reliable.
+Type U 3 was a class of u-boats built by the Imperial German Navy in the years before World War I. The two Type U 3 boats were ordered on 13 August 1907 and built at Kaiserliche Werft Danzig and commissioned during 1909.
+They had more powerful engines than the previous and were far more reliable.
+Neither boat saw active service during World War I, with both being used as training boats.

 Design

 Type U 3s had an overall length of 51.28 m The boats' beam was 5.60 m, the draught was 3.05 m.
 The boats displaced 421 t when surfaced and 510 t when submerged.

 Type U 3s were fitted with two Körting 8-cylinder two-stroke paraffin engines with a total of 600 PS for use on the surface and two SSW double-acting electric motors with a total of 760 kW for underwater use.
 These engines powered two shafts, which gave the boats a top surface speed of 11.8 kn, and 9.4 kn when submerged.
 Cruising range was 3000 nmi at 9 kn on the surface and 50 nmi at 4.5 kn submerged.
 Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 50 m.

-The U-boats were armed with four 45 cm torpedo tubes, two fitted in the bow and two in the stern.
+The boats were armed with four 45 cm torpedo tubes, two fitted in the bow and two in the stern.
 They carried six C/06 torpedoes instead of the older C/03 torpedo.
 C/06 torpedoes were slightly larger than the preceding C/03, they had a more powerful propulsion unit and could be fired under an angle.
 The boats' complement was 3 officers and 19 enlisted.
-Until the end of 1914, the Type U 3 U-boats could be equipped with a rotating Hotchkiss gun, and after 1915 U-3 was occasianally equipped with an extra 5 cm SK L/40 gun.
+Until the end of 1914, the Type U 3 U-boats could be equipped with a rotating Hotchkiss gun, and after 1915 U-3 was occasionally equipped with an extra 5 cm SK L/40 gun.